-Sam Houston descended from Ulster Scots, whose ancestor was a Norman knight.
+Houston's family descended from Ulster Scots, with an ancestor who was a Norman knight.

 His great, great-grandfather, Sir John Houston, had an estate in Scotland.